 Hey, parents!
 Make sure your kids read this blog too.
-With Fourth of July right around the bend, chances are you’re planning to see some fireworks.
+With new year celebrations right around the bend, chances are you’re planning to see some fireworks.
 There’s nothing wrong with a little (or even a lot of) fireworks, as long as it’s done safely and you and your kiddos’ avoid a trip to the emergency room.

 How to Have Fun With Fireworks While Staying Out of the Emergency Room!

 The safest way to see fireworks is at a professional showing, but many families choose to do their own sparklers, poppers, snappers, and firecrackers at home.
 Remember: it’s important to let everyone around you—kids, teens, and adults—know that fireworks can cause serious injuries including blindness, burns, and loss of fingers.
 Emergency Room reports indicate that hand injuries are the most common injuries related to fireworks, and some instances, fires.